Healthy In The Heat

 - Check the weather forecast so you know when hot weather is coming

-- If you go outside during the day, wear loose-fitting, long-sleeved and light-coloured clothing, a hat, sunglasses and SPF30+ sunscreen.
+- If you go outside during the day, wear loose-fitting, long-sleeved and light-coloured clothing, a hat, sunglasses and SPF30+ or higher sunscreen.

 Find more information on how to stay healthy in the heat under the topics below.